0xProject/protocol/docs/basics/orders.rst

 Computing the signature hash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The signature hash is the hash of the order struct, following the `EIP712 spec <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md>`.
+The signature hash is the hash of the order struct, following the `EIP712 spec <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md>`_.
 In solidity, the signature hash is computed as:

 .. code-block:: solidity
-    :lineno:

     bytes32 signatureHash = keccak256(abi.encodePacked(
         '\x19\x01',